rocioacost/acklenavenue.github.io/_posts/2017-06-12-Agile-In-Title-Only.md

 ---
 layout: post
-title:  Are you a AITO (Agile in Title Only) Company?
+title:  6 Questions That Tell You Are an AITO (Agile in Title Only) Company.
 date:   2017-06-12
 author: Byron Sommardahl
 excerpt: Many businesses claim to be agile.
 Few actually practice what they preach.